rust-lang/rust-forge/src/policies/llm-usage.md

 This policy is not set in stone, and we can evolve it as we gain more experience working with LLMs.

 Minor changes, such as typo fixes, only require a normal PR approval.
-Major changes, such as adding a new rule or cancelling an existing rule, require a successful MCP (2 approvals and no concerns) from each team that ratified the policy.
+Major changes, such as adding a new rule or canceling an existing rule, require a successful MCP (2 approvals and no concerns) from each team that ratified the policy.

 This policy can be dissolved in a few ways: